LambdaHack/LambdaHack/README.md

 There is a built-in black and white line terminal frontend, suitable for teletype terminals or a keyboard and a printer (but it's going to use a lot of paper, unless you disable animations with `--noAnim`).
+It is used in CI and for some tests and benchmarks defined in Makefile.
 To compile with one of the less rudimentary terminal frontends (in which case you are on your own regarding font choice and color setup and you won't have the spiffy colorful squares outlining special positions that exist in SDL2